 MySafe:LA is committed to supporting communities throughout Los Angeles with a process called “Community Risk Reduction,” or CRR for short.
 We have been developing and evolving CRR since we were founded, and have been twice nationally recognized as a “model performance” example of Community Risk Reduction by Vision 20/20, the originator of the CRR concept.
 This work starts with research, and concludes with a working model to create a safer home, street, and neighborhood.

 Although MySafe:LA has a diverse and capable in-house set of skills, including training, research, logistics, and technology management and implementation, we strongly believe the best way to help the community is to partner with those who have similar objectives.
-That’s why we continue to build relationships with entities like the Los Angeles City Fire Department, the American Red Cross, the LA Department of Aging, the Los Angeles Police Department, L.A. area Neighborhood Councils, and other organizations that focus on making Los Angeles safer.
+That’s why we continue to build relationships with entities like the Governor’s Office of Emergency Services, CalFire, the Los Angeles City Fire Department, Los Angeles County Fire Department, Los Angeles Police Department, the American Red Cross, the L.A.
+Department of Aging, L.A.
+Department of Recreation and Parks, Department of Neighborhood Empowerment, and other organizations that focus on making Los Angeles more resilient.

 The tragedy of being homeless has hit Los Angeles like a tornado.
 Just like a midwestern twister, the impact is people on the street, without resources, and often in plain view, without any direct path to get back on their feet.
 There are more than 60,000 people without a place to live in Los Angeles – and Six out of Ten are experiencing homelessness for the first time.
 75% of these Angelenos are without shelter, relying on tents, makeshift shelters or their vehicles as a place to sleep.
 How do we, as a community, help these people?